-Dear God, we present to Thee this child as a gift from these parents, who, in gratitude having received (him or her) from Thee, now give (him or her) back to Ghee.
-We are mindful this day how that Jesus called the little ones as lambs to His fold, placed His hand of blessings upon their head, threw His arms of love round them, and gave them the kindliest look.
+Dear God, we present to Thee this child as a gift from these parents, who, in gratitude having received (him or her) from Thee, now give (him, her) back to Thee We are mindful this day how that Jesus called the little ones as lambs to His fold. placed His hand of blessings upon their head, threw His arms of love round them, and gave them the kindliest look.
 We know something of the cravings in the heart of a child.
 Its innocence is a cry for purity.
 Its weakness is a cry for strength.
 Its helplessness is a cry for protection.
-And, its heart is a great plea for love.
-Grant that as (he or she) grows, (he or she) will grow in wisdom and thy favor.
-Preserve (Him, Her) when danger threatens the cessation of infancy and childhood; undergird and strengthen (him, her) to accept Thee as (his, her) personal Savior, through Jesus Christ our Lord.
-Amen.
+And its heart is a great plea for love.
+Grant that as (he or she) grows, (he or she) will grow in wisdom and thy favor Preserve (Him, Her) when danger threatens the cessation of infancy and childhood undergird and strengthen (him, her) in moments of youthful temptations, and lead (him, her) to accept Thee as (his, her) personal Saviour, through Jesus Christ our Lord Amen.